Skip to main content

 ANCA-associated vasculitis can affect kidneys, lungs, and other organs with potentially life-threatening consequences.
 Early detection enables prompt immunosuppressive treatment.

-Testing can be indicated for suspected vasculitis: unexplained kidney disease with active sediment, pulmonary-renal syndrome, recurrent sinusitis with systemic symptoms, or unexplained multi-organ inflammation.
+Testing could be indicated for suspected vasculitis: unexplained kidney disease with active sediment, pulmonary-renal syndrome, recurrent sinusitis with systemic symptoms, or unexplained multi-organ inflammation.

 Low Levels